-Update: A random sampling of APTA members received the survey about new CPT codes related to physical therapist evaluations and reevaluations, to assess the "professional work" value (including mental effort and judgment, technical skill, and psychological stress in providing the service) and time involved in the physical therapist's provision of the services identified by each of these codes.
+A random sampling of APTA members will receive a survey in the coming weeks about CPT codes related to physical therapist interventions, to assess the "professional work" value (including mental effort and judgment, technical skill, and psychological stress in providing the service) and time involved in the physical therapist's provision of the services identified by each of these codes.

 About the Survey